mtzgroup/chemcloud-client/docs/index.md

-output.input_data # Input data used by the QC program output.success # Whether the calculation succeeded output.results # All structured results from the calculation output.stdout # Stdout log from the calculation output.pstdout # Shortcut to print out the stdout in human readable format output.files # Any files returned by the calculation output.provenance # Provenance information about the calculation output.extras # Any extra information not in the schema output.traceback # Stack trace if calculation failed
+output.input_data # Input data used by the QC program output.success # Whether the calculation succeeded output.results # All structured results from the calculation output.results.files # Any files returned by the calculation output.stdout # Stdout log from the calculation output.pstdout # Shortcut to print out the stdout in human readable format output.provenance # Provenance information about the calculation output.extras # Any extra information not in the schema output.traceback # Stack trace if calculation failed